ch-aurich/Eagle2FreeCad/README.md

 License
 ======

-This software is licenced under CC-BY-NC (http://creativecommons.org/licenses/by-nc/2.0/) Please contact Christian Aurich (c-aurich.de) for commercial use of this software.
+This software is licenced under CC-BY (http://creativecommons.org/licenses/by/3.0/) but feel free to donate  to the Open Source Hardware Foundation (http://www.oshwa.org/) if you want to pay something for the usage of this software.

 Installation
 ===========